Sou Yaty

-Sou Yaty (ស៊ូ យ៉ាទី; born 17 December 1991) is a Cambodian footballer, who plays as a goalkeeper.
-He currently plays for Nagaworld.
+Sou Yaty (ស៊ូ យ៉ាទី; born 17 December 1991) is a retired Cambodian footballer who lasted play as a goalkeeper for Nagaworld and the Cambodia national team.

 Career

 The goalkeeper played previously for National Defense Ministry.
 He signed in summer 2011 for Army Division of Logistics FC.

 International

 He made his senior debut in a friendly match against the Philippines on 5 September 2012.
 The game ended in a scoreless draw.